ibericode/mailchimp-top-bar/readme.txt

 **Improvements**

-- The bar will now auto-dismiss after every successful sign-up
+- The bar will now auto-dismiss after every successful sign-up.
+- Placeholders will now work in Internet Explorer 7, 8 & 9 as well.

 **Additions**